 I try and make light of negative thoughts by turning them into characters or images.
-For example, I won’t let my tiny negative thought (a hamster) turn into a massive negative thought (a Tyrannosaurus Rex).
-Similarly, I think of my negative thoughts collectively as Gremlins in the film of that name.
+I think of my negative thoughts collectively as Gremlins in the film of that name.
 Like in the film, they turn into crazy uncontrollable monsters if I don’t deal with them properly.
 A recent client decided to think of her anxiety as the cartoon Tasmanian Devil!
 She imagined giving him a satisfying kick, sending him flailing into the far distance, when her negative thinking showed up.

-A negative thought should always be verbalised before it grows from a hamster into a Tyrannosaurus Rex.
+A negative thought should always be verbalised before it grows into something unmanageable.
 Say it out loud and if possible talk it over with someone.
 If no one available, talk to a mirror.
 Why am I worrying about this?
 How will that help me?